Outcomes of Death Warrants in 2018

 |28||TN||Sedrick Clayton||Legally premature warrant.
 Pending|

-* On May 1, 2017 Governor Kasich issued statement revising Ohio's execution schedule for nine upcoming executions.
+* On May 1, 2017 Governor Kasich issued a statement revising Ohio's execution schedule for nine upcoming executions.
 This revised schedule was in response to the U.S. Court of Appeals for the Sixth Circuit’s order setting a briefing schedule for the Court's en banc rehearing of the state's appeal of a federal magistrate judge's order issuing a preliminary injunction barring Ohio from carrying out 3-drug executions using midazolam or any execution using a paralytic agent or potassium chloride.

 ^ On September 1, 2017, Ohio's Governor Kasich issued a statement and an updated execution schedule, which changed the execution dates for 19 of 26 condemned prisoners who had scheduled dates between September 2017 and September 2020.
 The execution schedule for these 26 prisoners now extends through April 2022.